SnappyJumper/Scrumptious/README.md

     - Favicon generator used to generate the favicon for the site.

 * [CSS Scan](https://getcssscan.com/css-buttons-examples)
-    - samples of buttons styled through CSS
+    - Samples of buttons styled through CSS

 [Back to top ⇧](#Scrumptious!)